accenturedanialmirza/Azure_AI_Translator_Test/README.md

 python main.py
 ```

 Before running, you may need to adjust the input file path within [`main.py`](main.py).
-By default, it expects a CSV file (e.g., `MIS menuju SSOT JUL 2024- text comments.csv`) located in the `./data/src/` directory.
+By default, it expects a CSV file (e.g., `Infinitas SEP 2023- text comments.csv`) located in the `./data/src/` directory.

 Upon successful execution, the script will:
 * Read the specified input CSV file.